Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A startup s photo-sharing site is deployed in a VPC.
 An ELB distributes web traffic across two subnets.
-ELB session stickiness is configured to use the AWSgenerated session cookie, with a session TTL of 5 minutes.
+ELB session stickiness is configured to use the AWS-generated session cookie, with a session TTL of 5 minutes.
 The webserver Auto Scaling Group is configured as: `min-size=4`, `max-size=4`, The startups preparing for a public launch, by running load-testing software installed on a single EC2 instance running in `us-west-2`.
 After 60 minutes of load-testing, the webserver logs show.
 Which recommendations can help ensure load-testing HTTP requests are evenly distributed across the four webservers?
 (Choose TWO)

 ![Question 241](images/question241.jpg)